LOCATION

 MEALS

-Select meals are provided throughout the weekend, primarily dinners.
+Select meals are provided - we will be grilling Thursday evening, cooking up a Thai curry on Friday night, a stunning chickpea stew on Saturday night, and serving overnight oats on Sunday morning.
 Bring food for snacks, breakfast and/or lunch in between main meals.
 Please be conscious of food waste.
 We almost always need less than we think.
 Where possible, coordinate with others to share food supplies and minimize excess.
+Please bring your own reusable cup, bottle, plate & utensils

 WATER